Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Materials and Methods

 \subsection{Ground Truth Data Collection}

-To obtain reliable training data, we partnered with The Nature Conservancy's PRANA project, which trains farmers on sustainable water management practices across Punjab.
-Between May and December 2024, local field teams collected detailed plot-level data from PRANA intervention sites across 18 districts.
-The resulting dataset includes 452 AWD plots, 420 DSR plots and 411 PTR plots employing CF. Their average sizes are 4.2, 2.7 and 2.1 acres, respectively.
-Refer to Fig. S1 for details of AWD measuring devices and visuals of DSR plotsin the PRANA program.
+We partnered with the PRANA project to obtain reliable training data.
+Field teams collected detailed plot-level data from intervention sites across 18 districts in Punjab during the 2024 \textit{kharif} rice season.
+The resulting dataset includes 452 AWD plots, 420 DSR plots and 411 PTR plots employing CF, with mean areas of 4.2, 2.7 and 2.1 acres, respectively (see \Cref{fig:punjab-state} for samples).
+Sowing and transplantation dates, irrigation schedules, and precise field boundaries were documented through on-site visits.
+Field polygons were digitized from 2024 Google Earth Pro imagery (30–50 cm) enforcing a minimum area of 2000 m$^2$, and validated in-person for a subset of plots.
+A negative 10m buffer was applied to mitigate co-registration and boundary errors between the Google Earth basemap and co-registered S1 tiles.

-For each plot, we documented sowing dates, transplantation dates (for PTR/AWD), irrigation schedules, crop varieties, harvesting dates, and precise field boundaries.
-Field delineations were conducted through on-site visits using custom software and Google Earth Pro.
-We selected only plots with clearly visible boundaries and a minimum area of 2000 square meters to ensure sufficient quality in satellite data analysis.
-A 10-meter negative buffer was applied to all boundaries to eliminate edge effects while preserving adequate pixels for analysis.